-If you’re asking yourself, “It’s just a penguin — what are they so anxious about?” it’s because you’re an adult, with an adult perspective on what is important and what is not.
+If you’re asking yourself, “It’s just a penguin — what is she so anxious about?” it’s because you’re an adult, with an adult perspective on what is important and what is not.
 You also have the benefit of an adult perspective on what constitutes an acceptable end-product for a project like this, which may be wildly different from what your child is envisioning.
 Some gifted students, when faced with a task like this, leverage their extraordinary imaginations to create in their brains an image of what they are looking for — a “Platonic ideal” of a penguin: a Penguin, if you will — and then embark upon a search to find that precise thing.

-In an extreme example, the student might give up after 1000 penguins, deciding that an illustration of a Penguin just must not exist… but she may then decide to create their own Penguin image.
-If that new impulse results an effort to teach herself Adobe Illustrator or Photoshop so she can draw the Penguin she envisions, that is when the curiosity and passionate pursuit of knowledge turns into something altogether different and far less functional.
+In an extreme example, the student might give up after 1000 penguins, deciding that an illustration of a Penguin just must not exist… but she may then decide to create her own Penguin image.
+If that new impulse results in an effort to teach herself Adobe Illustrator or Photoshop so she can draw the Penguin she envisions, that is when the curiosity and passionate pursuit of knowledge turns into something altogether different and far less functional.
 She is now essentially digging herself into a deeper and deeper mental hole in search of the Penguin, never getting closer to actually finishing the assignment.
 And because of the asynchrony of her social-emotional development, she may not easily give up this dogged pursuit despite adult guidance, instructions, and/or limit-setting.
 This situation is a quintessential example of “letting the perfect be the enemy of the good.”

 But this is so fun!
 Why do I have to stop?